Hardware Analysis by Attribute

 | Computers by Patch | Identifies machines missing critical updates -- important for security compliance |

-| Computers by Installed Software | Groups machines by what software is installed |
+| Computers by Installed Software - Primary | Groups machines by their primary installed application |

 | Assets by Health Issue | Lists assets with active health alerts requiring attention |

-| Computers by Assigned Software License | Shows licence assignment coverage across your estate |
+| Computers by Assigned Software License | Shows license assignment coverage across your estate |

 Custom Queries